qxresearch/qxresearch-event-1/README.md

 <br>

 ### Machine Learning Applications

-Subscribe to the YouTube channel [@qxresearch](https://www.youtube.com/@qxresearch/) to receive updates on new projects!
-Which also enables you to join a community of like-minded Python enthusiasts and stay connected with a passionate group of learners and experts.

 - ✒️ [email-automation](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/email-automation) : Tool to automate automate news briefing and blogging from custom senders (mail)
 - ⭐ [custom-chatbot](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/chatbot) : ask chatbot to do custom work on the bases of the task (eg. script writer)